 3) National Bank of Serbia

-But I definitely recommend visiting this bank on the tour instead of on your own because you’ll get a special treat.
+But I definitely recommend visiting this bank because you’ll get a special treat.
 They take a photo of you and print your face on a (fake) Serbian bill.
 So now I can go around telling people I’m the Princess of Serbia or something.
 I’m pretty sure most Americans don’t even know who the real Princess of Serbia is…

 4) Bajloni Market